google/abpackage/README.md

 #### An R package for AB testing leveraging pre-period information

-The abpackage implements PrePost, a Bayesian approach for the estimation of the treatment effect in A/B testing.
+The abpackage implements PrePost, a Bayesian approach for the estimation of the treatment effect in AB testing(also referred as A/B testing).
 When pre-period data are available, the method leverages the pre-period to get a more accurate estimate of the treatment effect.